TeckLlama/Cryptographic-Message-System/README.md

 * Time input validation in some scenarios prints twice.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](docs/LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/TeckLlama/Cryptographic-Message-System/blob/master/LICENSE) file for details.

 ## Acknowledgments
 * Sanya Tayal's answer on [Stack Overflow](https://stackoverflow.com/a/52168041).